AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 :::note

-Space and comma symbols should be URL-encoded as well.
+Space and comma symbols should be URL-encoded as well, otherwise the rule won't match the URL.
 However, `.`, `-`, `_` and `~` symbols should be used as is because they are not marked as reserved characters in URL-encoding.

 :::